ayodejii/blazor-spinner-css/README.md

 ![spinners](https://user-images.githubusercontent.com/43586181/213844675-7c7371b3-a773-40d8-b379-bb5f2fbb49d5.gif)

+> This library requires the .NET 7 SDK.

 Amazing collection of Blazor spinners components with pure css.
 The Blazor spinners are based on [loading.io](loading.io) and from all over the web.
 If you want to add your own spinner, please follow the [contributing guidelines](CONTRIBUTING.md).